Table of Contents

 ]

-Geohash as Data Source
+Geohash as a Data Source

-The plugin also allows using Geo-point data type as input but with restrictions of only geohash indexing format.
+The plugin also allows using Geo-point data type as input, but with restrictions of only geohash indexing format.
 The only supported Database is:

 - Elasticsearch